 AUT’s mission is to create great graduates, and each member of our staff contributes to this.
 We offer exceptional learning experiences that prepare students to be successful wherever in the world their career may take them.

-Thanks to our innovative teaching, excellent reputation and combination of theoretical and practical learning, AUT graduates are highly favoured by employers, with 95% of available graduates in paid employment within nine months of graduation.
+Thanks to our innovative teaching, excellent reputation and combination of theoretical and practical learning, AUT graduates are highly favoured by employers.

-We also have a number of world-class facilities including one of only two motion capture studios in the country; New Zealand’s top sports science facility, AUT Millennium; and the country’s only two major radio telescopes, which are involved in projects with international research partners including NASA.
+We have a number of world-class facilities including one of only a handful of motion capture studios in the country; New Zealand’s top sports science facility, AUT Millennium; and the country’s only two major radio telescopes, which are involved in projects with international research partners.

 Our academic staff are research-active and at the forefront of their disciplines.
+They are frequently awarded prestigious research grants and fellowships, and are sought after for their expertise as postgraduate supervisors.
 Many of them are internationally known as experts in their fields, and organisations around the world draw on their expertise for key projects.